HaraldHeitmann/Pybi/README.md

 * do some ~~plots/histograms/scatter~~/descriptions of a column(s)

-* add filter column (to plot distinctly different mebers of a column (i.e. plot in red all members where the column equal 1, etc))
+* ~~add filter column (to plot distinctly different mebers of a column (i.e. plot in red all members where the column equal 1, etc))~~

+3. ADVANCED ANALYSIS:

+* implement logistic regression

+* implement linear regression

+* implement k-means clustering

+* PCA (? is it worth-it? how to implement?)

-3. TAKE IT TO THE LIMIT
+4. TAKE IT TO THE LIMIT

 * move to python3